xinsu626/xinsu626.github.io/_posts/2021-04-04-info-539-using-t5-model-for-clinical-multitask-learning.markdown

 - `clinicalSTS2019.train.txt`: it is the training data for the clinical STS task, where each row is a training example (a sentence pair) and the corresponding label (similarity score of the sentence pair): `sentence_a \t sentence_b \t similarity score \n`.
 - `clinicalSTS2019.test.txt`: It is the test data for the clinical STS task, where each row contains only one sentence pair: `sentence_a \t sentence_b \n`
-- `clinicalSTS2019.test.gs.sim.txt`: it is the labels of the test data of the clinical STS task, where each row is the similarity score of the corresponding sentence pair.
+- `clinicalSTS2019.test.gs.sim.txt`: it is the labels (similarity scores) of the test data of the clinical STS task, where each row is the similarity score of the corresponding sentence pair.

-Let's write a Python class for reading in the raw text data of the clinical STS task.
+Let's write a Python class for reading in the raw text data of the clinical STS task and save it in `src/data/sts_data_provider.py`.

 ```python
 class STSDataProvider: